 Before enrolling in any course the student is responsible to ensure all prerequisite courses or requirements have been fulfilled.
-In general, freshmen take 1000-level courses, sophomore 2000-level, junior 3000-level, and senior 4000level courses.
+In general, freshmen take 1000-level courses, sophomores 2000-level, juniors 3000-level, and seniors 4000-level courses.
 Students are permitted, however, to take courses below and one level above their academic standing.
 For example, a sophomore may be allowed to take courses numbered 1xxx - 3xxx.
 Exceptions to prerequisites or eligibility for a specific course must be approved by the instructor.